Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

-We assume that both $g^\mu$ and $f^\mu$, and hence $X^\mu$, depend smoothly on $(\mu,x) \in \R^k \times M$.
-The set of such pairs is endowed with the strong Whitney topology; i.e., the topology of uniform convergence of $g^\mu, f^\mu$ and all their derivatives on compact sets.
+We assume that both $g^\mu$ and $f^\mu$, and hence $X^\mu$, depend smoothly on $(x,\mu) \in M \times \R^k$.
+The set of such pairs is endowed with the strong Whitney topology; i.e., the topology of uniform convergence of $g^\mu$, $f^\mu$ and all their derivatives on compact sets.
 The resulting topological space of $k$-parameter families is denoted by $X^g_k(M)$. \end{definition}

-\begin{definition} A parameter value $\ol{\mu} \in \R^k$ is called a \emph{bifurcation value} for the family $\{X^\mu\}$ in $X^g_k(M)$ if $X^{\ol{\mu}}$ fails to be a Morse-Smale system.
-Hence $X^{\ol{\mu}}$ has at least one orbit of tangency between stable and unstable manifolds or at least one non-hyperbolic singular point.
+\begin{definition} A parameter value $\ol{\mu} \in \R^k$ is called a \emph{bifurcation value} for the family~$\{X^\mu\}$ in~$X^g_k(M)$ if~$X^{\ol{\mu}}$ fails to be a Morse-Smale system.
+Hence $X^{\ol{\mu}}$ has at least one \emph{orbit of tangency} between stable and unstable manifolds (i.e., an integral curve along which a stable and an unstable manifold are tangent), or at least one non-hyperbolic singular point.

-The \emph{bifurcation set} of a family $\{X^\mu\}$ in $X^g_k(M)$ is the subset of $\R^k$ consisting of all bifurcation values of $\{X^\mu\}$. \end{definition}
+The \emph{bifurcation set} (or \emph{bifurcation diagram}) of a family $\{X^\mu\}$ in $X^g_k(M)$ is the subset of $\R^k$ consisting of all bifurcation values of $\{X^\mu\}$. \end{definition}

+Note that, in dimension three, if a stable manifold and an unstable manifold do not intersect transversely at a point~$x$, then they are actually tangent at~$x$.
+Indeed, stable and unstable manifolds always contain the flow direction, and any two linear subspaces of~$\RR^3$ containing a fixed vector are either transverse or tangent (in the sense that one is contained inside the other).